#{ServerName}

 Best dog walks in Scotland

 Are you looking forward to your dog walking holiday in Scotland?
-We hope you love Scotland as much as we do, the Scottish countryside is filled with potential, ripe for the walking.
-Sniff out some coastal dog walks, lochside trails and forest treks all across Scotland including Edinburgh, Aberdeenshire, Blairgowie, Perth, Central Scotland and beyond.
+We hope you love Scotland as much as we do, the Scottish countryside is filled with potential, ripe for walking.
+Sniff out some coastal dog walks, lochside trails and forest treks all across Scotland including Edinburgh, Aberdeenshire, Blairgowie, Perth, Central Scotland and beyond – here you'll find some of the best dog walks in the UK.

-We have compiled a long list of excellent (and rather demanding) ideas, and we have tried to include as many of these as possible in our Guide to Scotland Walkies.
-Our guide contains some of the best places to visit on your trip to Scotland, where rugged mountains and glens can only try to compete with the enchanting lochs and parks.
+We have compiled a long list of walks in Scotland suitable for dogs, and we have tried to include as many of these as possible in this guide.
+Our guide to dog walks in Scotland contains some of the best places to visit on your trip, where rugged mountains and glens can only try to compete with the enchanting lochs, parks and dog-friendly Scottish beaches.

 One of Scotland’s most popular summits and its most southerly Munro, the dignified and mystical Ben Lomond will be sure to draw you in with its wild beauty.

-For fit dogs with equally fit humans who want to reach the peak, the best place to set off is the Rowardennan car park on the eastern shore of Loch Lomond.
+For fit dogs and equally fit humans who want to reach the peak, the best place to set off is the Rowardennan car park on the eastern shore of Loch Lomond.
 Follow the path behind the centre and climb through the great oak woods, following the uphill path through a clearing.
-Soon you will see a peek of Loch Lomond and at this point be careful as livestock graze here.
-As you continue and near the final ascent, bear in mind that there is a steep climb, so it may be wise to stop and rest awhile.
+Soon, you will see a peek of Loch Lomond and at this point be careful as livestock graze here.
+As you continue and near the final ascent, bear in mind that there is a steep climb, so it may be wise to stop and rest for a while.

 Once you get up to the summit, you will be rewarded with spectacular views across Loch Lomond and The Trossachs National Park.
 The glacial loch is absolutely beautiful but the whole area still retains the feel of the wilderness that Scotland’s famous outlaw Rob Roy experienced many centuries ago; you will really feel that you are in proper walking country here!